tim-roberts1/tva/website/versioned_docs/version-0.1.0-alpha/development/getting-started/installation.md

 />
 ```

 Our `fonts.css` file declares both the **brand and a code font**.
-We are only preloading the brand font since it's the most common used font across all of our products and teams.
+We are only preloading the brand font since it's the most commonly used font across all of our products and teams.
 This will help boost performance and prevent FOUC.

 Additionally, each Headless-style helper uses a [variable font](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide) property to provide all weights programmatically. **IE 11 does not support variable fonts**, so any IE users will get the sans-serif fallback.